 A strange thing happens in cinemas: unanimity.

-But outside cinemas we don’t all determinedly seek romance, we are not all brave or good or generous, and we certainly do not all genially accept unusual folk.
+And yet, in the undimmed light outside our movie theatres, we don’t all determinedly seek romance, we are not all brave or good or generous, and we do not all genially accept unusual folk.

 So how can screenwriters possibly know which protagonists and goals we will all support?